Construction Project Management MSc

 Doctor of Philosophy (PhD): Suitably qualified graduates may proceed to a research programme leading to a PhD Degree.

 - Please note that applicants will be required to pay an acceptance fee of €250 online if a place on a course is offered.
 This fee is deductible from the overall course fee.
+You will not be charged for applying for the programme by clicking the 'apply now' button, you are only asked to pay an acceptance fee if a place is offered to you and you wish to accept it.

 - Please attach and upload any documents such as transcripts, CV, other details relevant to the application.